Dr. Alexandra Turner Plastic Surgeon MBBS BSc FRACS MED00001125632

 Body Contouring Surgery following Weight Loss

-Men and women who have achieved significant weight loss are increasingly choosing to undertake body contouring surgery to remove and smooth excessive folds of skin.
-Whether the weight loss is achieved through weight loss surgery (i.e. bariatric surgery, including gastric bands, gastric sleeves or gastric bypasses), dieting and exercise, childbirth, or as a result of aging, the surplus skin will not recede without surgical treatment.
+Whilst it is normal and natural to have excess skin after achieving significant weight loss, some men and women are choosing to undertake body contouring surgery to remove and smooth excessive folds of skin that cannot be removed otherwise.
+Whether the weight loss is through weight loss surgery (i.e. bariatric surgery, including gastric bands, gastric sleeves or gastric bypasses), dieting and exercise, childbirth, or the natural aging process, the surplus skin will not recede without surgical treatment.

 Body Contouring Surgical Procedures

-Body contouring procedures may include Liposuction for the removal of fat and to address contour defects, whilst excess skin is removed through procedures such as a tummy tuck (abdominoplasty), arm reduction or arm lift surgery (brachioplasty), a thigh lift (thighplasty), a body lift, or breast lift Surgery (mastopexy).
-Implants can also be used to improve the body shape and appearance, with the most common procedure being breast augmentation (breast implants).
+Body contouring procedures may include liposuction for the removal of fat and to address contouring, whilst excess skin is removed through procedures such as a tummy tuck (abdominoplasty), arm reduction or arm lift surgery (brachioplasty), a thigh lift (thighplasty), a body lift, or breast lift Surgery (mastopexy).
+Implants can also be used to alter the body shape and appearance, with the most common procedure being breast augmentation (breast implants).
 These body contouring procedures generally aim to shape the waist, abdomen, upper torso, upper arms, thighs and buttocks.

 Highly Personalised